YukunR/easy-proteomics-analysis/README.md

 1. Ensure your sample information file matches exactly with sample names in expression data
 2. Check that group names in comparisons match those in sample_info.txt
 3. Verify all required data files are in the correct locations
+4. Consider batch effects if samples were processed on different days/batches

 ### During Analysis

 1. Don't close R/RStudio while analysis is running
 2. Monitor the console output for any error messages
 3. If you see errors, use `troubleshoot()` for guidance
+4. Carefully review PCA plots before deciding on batch removal

 ### After Completion

 1. Check the `[base_dir]/analysis.log` file for any warnings
 2. Verify that all expected output files were generated
 3. Review the normalization plots before interpreting differential expression results
+4. If batch removal was performed, check the comparison plots

 ## Getting Help